 I am based in Richardson, Texas – a small, suburb town just north of Dallas.

 Along with doing this blog, I am the founder of Bike Friendly Richardson, and a very active bicycle advocate in the City of Richardson and across the Dallas/Fort Worth Metroplex.
 I describe myself as a “Practical Cyclist and Bike Commuter.”

-I am an active BikeDFW Board member, and their Director of Communications.
+I am an active BikeDFW Board member, and their President.
 I am also a League Cycling Instructor (#3760) and a member of BikeTexas, the League of American Bicyclists and the Rails To Trails Conservancy.